Despicable Me Minion Mayhem: Ride

 Once both the Gru residence and the guests land safely on the Minions, Gru opens Agnes' present, revealing a doll replica of himself.
 Despite it being “a little squashed and burnt”, Gru finds it “absolutely perfect”, and gives his daughters a hug, also gifting the trio with “a little something”: an amusement park-like anniversary party, asking if they really thought he would forget the most important day of his life, the day he adopted his girls.
 Once the huge doors open to the party, the riders follow the Gru residence, now riding on a hovering vehicle, through the party.
 The vehicle plummets down a rollercoaster and crashes into the car ahead of them.
 They dodge various rides and decorations, knocking over a Minion and launching into the stage.
 Once there, Gru congratulates the guests of being successful in their training.
 However, Kevin arrives, riding the stray rocket from earlier.
 It is launched at the Minion Gun, right next to Gru however, the gun breaks and goes off on the riders, causing the effects to be reversed, transforming the guests into humans again.
 Once this happens, Gru gets disappointed, realizing the riders are “human again,” and he orders someone off-screen for the next troop.
-(This is where the ride ends in Orlando, Hollywood and Beijing as the doors from the start close.)
+(This is where the ride ends in Orlando, Hollywood, Beijing, and Singapore as the doors from the start close.)
 The vehicle is pushed backwards and slowly lowers down through the same hole they came up through.
 Rainbow-colored mist is sprayed which covers the vehicle as it reaches the bottom and the ride ends.
 Once the vehicle's doors open, guests exit the lab.

 Gift shop

 In May 2012, the ride's gift shop Super Silly Stuff opened at Universal Studios Florida, replacing the Nickstuff store.
+In 2015, The Back to the Future gift shop in Universal Studios Japan was replaced by Minion Mart, a Despicable Me-themed store.